XccelerateOrg/Gdrive_access/ReadMe.md

-build and run the docker in a screen
+Build and run the docker in a screen
 ```commandline
 ./build.sh

 ./run.sh
 ```

-Once inside the container:

-setup the cronjob
+Setup the cronjob

 ```commandline
 crontab -e